hggorel/Project4/index.md

 <img src="https://hggorel.github.io/Project4/assets/images/Graph10.PNG" width="750" height="550">
 (Fig 6 - Bar graph depicting the amounts of protected lands as of 2018 in different countries, scores in relative terms of the total protected lands versus the amount of total land of the country)

 The organization that collected this data used a relative scoring evaluation instead of just the direct amount of land protected to make sure that it wouldn't be skewed by just the sheer size of each individual country.
 So percentages of the total land of the country were used to assign a score.
-However, we can see that the countries with the highest amounts of protected lands are not necessarily familiar names from earlier in the research, they aren't the largest or most impactful countries.
+However, we can see that the countries with the highest amounts of protected lands are not necessarily familiar names from earlier in the research, they aren't the largest or most impacting countries.

 <img src="https://hggorel.github.io/Project4/assets/images/Graph7.PNG" width="750" height="550">
 (Fig 7 - This scatter plot compares the different scores assigned by the OECD of each country in terms of amounts of endangered species in the year 2020.
 The color compares the endangered species to amounts of protected lands as the light blue represents higher protected areas, while dark represents less protected lands, to look for a possible correlation there)